Enter His Gates: Participating in the Psalms

 Take a moment and ask Him how you might participate in the Psalms, being thankful for His character regardless of how your day is going, or how you feel.
 He wants to walk through it with you.
 Be thankful!

-Participating in the Psalms II – Psalm 100
+Make a Joyful Noise: Participating in the Psalms

 Photo by Adam Winger on Unsplash

-A recent post about Psalm 96 said that “the writers aren’t just trying to teach about God, but they are trying to share their experience of Him.”
-While that Psalm was about how to “sing to the LORD a new song” of praise, Psalm 100 is “A Psalm for giving thanks,” and like Psalm 96, spells out ideas for doing it.
+When reading the Psalms we should keep in mind that the writers aren’t just trying to teach us about God, but they are trying to share their experience of Him.
+Some Psalms give us instructions like “sing to the LORD a new song” in Psalm 96.
+Psalm 100 is “A Psalm for giving thanks,” and like Psalm 96, spells out ideas for doing it.
 Today will focus on the first three verses, and tomorrow on the last 2.

 Psalm 100 begins with: